pforret/blog.splashing/_topic/country/bangladesh.md

 ---
 # Bangladesh

 Bangladesh, officially the People's Republic of Bangladesh, is a country in South Asia.
-It is the eighth-most populous country in the world, with a population exceeding 165 million people  in an area of 148,460 square kilometres .
-Bangladesh is among the most densely populated countries in the world, and shares land borders with  India to the west, north, and east, and Myanmar to the southeast; to the south it has a coastline  along the Bay of Bengal.
-It is narrowly separated from Bhutan and Nepal by the Siliguri Corridor; and from China by the  Indian state of Sikkim in the north.
-Dhaka, the capital and largest city, is the nation's political, financial and cultural centre.
+It is the eighth-most populous country in the world and is among the most densely populated  countries with a population of nearly 170 million in an area of 148,460 square kilometres .
+Bangladesh shares land borders with India to the north, west, and east, and Myanmar to the  southeast.
+To the south, it has a coastline along the Bay of Bengal.
+It is narrowly separated from Bhutan and Nepal by the Siliguri Corridor, and from China by the  mountainous Indian state of Sikkim in the north.

 ## Unsplash photos